 Marriott Bonvoy Brilliant™ American Express® Card

-The Marriott Bonvoy Brilliant Amex card comes with 100,000 Marriott points after spending $5,000 on purchases in the first three months of account opening.
+The Marriott Bonvoy Brilliant Amex card comes with 75,000 Marriott points after spending $3,000 on purchases in the first three months of account opening.
+Plus, earn up to $200 in statement credits for eligible purchases at U.S. Restaurants within the first six months of card membership.
 This card earns 6x Marriott points at participating Marriott hotels, 3x Marriott points at U.S. restaurants and flights booked directly with airlines and 2x Marriott points on everything else.

 Every year you’ll get up to $300 in statement credits at participating Marriott hotels (including room charges), Gold elite status (25% bonus points on paid stays, guaranteed late check-out, room upgrades when available) and Platinum elite status (Welcome gift of either points, breakfast, or an amenity depending on the hotel, lounge access where available, room upgrade, including suites when available) after spending $75,000 on purchases in a calendar year.

 One of the best benefits of the Bonvoy Brilliant card is the annual free night you’ll get after renewing your card, which is valid at hotels costing up 50,000 points per night.
 This card also comes with Priority Pass airport lounge access and a Global Entry or TSA PreCheck application fee credit (worth up to $100).
 Enrollment required for select benefits.

 The Chase Marriott Bonvoy Bold card has an intro offer of 50,000 Marriott points after you spend $1,000 on purchases in the first three months of account opening.
 This is the only no-annual-fee Marriott credit card, but it has a handful of benefits.